 - The modification must not be a fundamental change beyond the scope of the contractor.

 - The contractor must be given the right to a contract price and schedule adjustment if the modification made by the owner affects his costs or delivery schedule or both.

-When the home buying process is nearly complete, many buyers start relaxing and focusing on other details, such as purchasing new furniture and looking at paint samples.
-But there is one more important step to take before closing on the house: a final walkthrough which helps to make sure everything is in working condition before closing.
+When the home buying process is nearly complete, many buyers start relaxing and focusing on other details, such as purchasing new furniture and landscaping.
+There is one more important step to take before closing on the house: a final walkthrough, which helps to make sure everything is in working condition before closing.
 A final walkthrough can not only help you feel more confident about your purchase and avoid buyer’s remorse, it can also pinpoint any last-minute problems that should be taken care of before settlement.